FriedSock/ctrlpsimilar/Readme.md

 #About
 ctrlp-similar is an extension for [ctrlp](http://github.com/kien/ctrlp.vim) that helps recommend files for you to open, based on the status and history of your git repository.

+Instead of ordering files in your search lexicographically, ctrlp-similar orders files based on the file you have open and files recently modified.
+Each file is accompanied with an accompanying similarity value to the current commit mod-set.
+(Scroll down for usage gif)
 #Installation instructions:
 This is an extension to the [ctrlp](http://github.com/kien/ctrlp.vim) plugin, it is required that you install it first.
 It is recommended that you use a plugin manager like [Vundle](http://github.com/gmarik/Vundle.vim) or [Pathogen](http://github.com/tpope/vim-pathogen/).
 Otherwise, follow the installation insructions on the github page.